MrozyBorough of Mrozy, Mińsk District, Mazowieckie Voivodship

 In the autumn of 1942 in Mrozy approx. 20 Jews of unknown identities were murdered.
 Before death they were used for drainage works.
-“Executions happened regularly on the field owned by the Fabiański family.
-Now it’s a forest between Sienkiewicz Street and Prus Street.”
-In his account from April 2011 the quoted witness, Zbigniew K. (born in 1929) presumed that up to 1000 people could have been killed then.
+“Executions took place regularly on the field owned by the Fabiański family.
+Now it’s a forest between Sienkiewicza Street and Prusa Street.”
+In his account from April 2011 the witness, Zbigniew K. (born in 1929) presumed that up to 1000 people could have been killed then.
 This number seems to be inflated but the number of graves is echoed: “Three ditches were dug there and they were full.
-I know because I saw blood seeping through the ground.
+I know it because I saw blood seeping through the ground.
 I heard gunshots and screams of murdered people but I didn’t see it because my father wouldn’t let me out of the house.”
 (Mrozy, 11 April 2011.)
-According to Stanisław K., murders of Jews happened regularly in Mrozy: “[…] The Jews who used to work on farms doing drainage works were brought in.
+According to Stanisław K., murders of Jews happened regularly in Mrozy: “[…] The Jews who used to work on farms doing drainage works were brought in from other places.
 The Jews had been working there for a while.
-Then they started bringing them here to kill them.”
+Then they started bringing them here to death.”
 (An account from 31 May 1976.)

 On 31 May 1976 Stanisław K. testified in front of the District Prosecutor in Warsaw: “[…] They brought Jews who used to do drainage works.
 The Jews had been working there for a while.
-Then they started bringing them here to kill them.
-Once I observed an execution on the field owned by the Fabiański family, by the forest. […] Ditches had already been prepared. […] After it finished and military policemen [from the police station in Mrozy] left, I came closer and saw the bodies of the murdered Jews. […] There were several dozens of them.
+Then they started bringing them here to death.
+Once I observed an execution on the field owned by the Fabiański family, by the forest. […] Ditches had already been prepared. […] After the execution, when the military policemen [from the police station in Mrozy] left, I came closer and saw the bodies of the murdered Jews. […] There were several dozens of them.
 I saw these Jews from a close distance when they were brought in carts and later when they led them towards the forest, past my windows.
-The Jews were emaciated and weak.
+The Jews were miserable and weak.
 They were so hungry that some of them were too weak to get off the carts.
 They were dressed in rags and had no shoes. […] To this day in the forest you can see the places where their bodies were buried because the ground sank and hollows appeared.
 I went there yesterday and saw three hollows.”

 On the same day another resident of Mrozy, Bronisława Z. (born in 1910) testified.
 She noticed two hollows in the forest where to this day the bodies of Jews killed in the autumn of 1942 have been lying: